bashfulrobot/nixos/temp-start.md

 # Temp Setup Instructions for a new machine

-need to figure out gcr setup
+need to figure out gcr setup.

 ## How